 • 1,000 hours of RN practice over the last three years (recommended).

-What are the 6 Best Accredited RN to BSN Programs in Colorado (Online & Campus) for 2020?
+What are the 6 Best Accredited RN to BSN Programs in Colorado for 2021?

 Program Overview: University of Northern Colorado focuses on nursing education that is evidence-based, fostering a solid grounding for advanced patient care.
 The RN to BSN is an online program, offered every fall and spring semester.
 It usually takes 20 months to complete this program by taking two courses per semester.
 This allows enough flexibility even if you are working full-time.
 Despite being an online program, you will interact real time with faculty and peers by using simple digital tools, all this from the comfort of your home.
 The coursework begins with a transition course, moving on to core courses of professional nursing, patient care across the lifespan and leadership and management in nursing.